kylebez/GISRepo/README.md

    If there is no export existing for this file, one will be exported regardless of the hash.

    To clear the hash and force a fresh export, delete the hash files or run `git clear-aprx-diff`.

+   **Please note:** There is odd behavior when commiting through VSCode GUI. this works best through command line commits.